 Sours can be made with many different spirits like vodka or gin, but obviously a whiskey sour is made with whiskey.

-Tools You Need to Make a Whiskey Sour
+Tools You Need to Make a Sour Cocktail

 The only thing you really need is a good cocktail shaker and maybe a strainer.
 All cocktail shakers are not created equal!
 Here are a few of our favorites: